Urban Choral Arts Society Inc.

 Ronald McFadden is a musician, educator, and advocate for educational equity in America's urban communities.
 Reared in Prince George’s County,

 Maryland, Mr. McFadden is a classically trained baritone receiving his B.A. in Music, and his M.A. in Teaching degrees from Morgan State University in Baltimore.

 Comfortable on the opera and concert stage, McFadden has performed extensively throughout the United States and abroad as a soloist and chorister in venues such as the J.F.
 Kennedy Center for the Performing Arts (Washington, D.C.), Carnegie Hall (New York, NY), Reichold Center for the Performing Arts (U.S. Virgin Islands), The Municipal House with the Czech National Symphony Orchestra (Prague, Czech Republic), and the Joseph Meyerhoff Symphony with the Baltimore Symphony Orchestra (Baltimore, MD).

 In addition to public education, McFadden maintains an active voice studio, facilitates workshops & professional learning, and is an Associate Director with the Singing Sensations Youth Choir Inc. Ronald serves his city as a member of the Baltimore City Board of School Commissioners, where he chairs the Teaching & Learning Committee.
-He is a member of the American Federation of Teachers (AFT), the National Association for Music Education (NAfME), the Maryland Music Educators Association (MMEA), the National School Boards Association (NSBA), and Phi Mu Alpha Sinfonia Fraternity of America Inc.
+He is a member of the American Federation of Teachers (AFT), the National Association for Music Education (NAfME), the Maryland Music Educators Association (MMEA), the National School Boards Association (NSBA), the Board of Directors for Arts Everyday Inc., and Phi Mu Alpha Sinfonia Fraternity of America Inc.